 Knott’s Berry Farm permits smoking within designated smoking areas, which are marked on the map.
 Marijuana is not permitted in the park.

 Guest Services, located between GhostRider and the Ghost Town Bakery can assist you disability access, as well as other guest issues.
 If you have a lost or found an item, have other questions, concerns, or compliments, you can visit Guest Relations, located near the exit of the park.

 One More Note

 If you still don’t think Scary Farm is your cup of tea, but would still like to enjoy the Halloween season at Knott’s Berry Farm, there is Knott’s Spooky Farm on select weekends, which you can learn more about here.

-It’s extremely important to note that all of my text, ride availability, shows, characters, and prices, are all as of September, 2018.
+It’s extremely important to note that all of my text, ride availability, shows, characters, and prices, are all as of September, 2018, with some updates made September 2019.
 Anything can change at any time.
 Everything is subject to change.
 But I hope that I have been of some help to anyone planning on visiting Knott’s Scary Farm soon!